-- Chocolate in general, especially dark or baking chocolate, can be very dangerous for your dog’s health.
+- Chocolate in general, especially dark or baked chocolate, can be very dangerous for your dog’s health.
 Keep candy out of reach and keep dog treats in stock to make them extra happy.

-- Avoid losing your dog in the crowded streets on Halloween by placing an ID tag on their collar.
+- Avoid losing your dog in the crowded streets on Halloween by placing an ID tag on its collar.
 If something happens and they’re lost, you can be contacted right away.